 Vugo has seen success in Los Angeles, San Francisco, and Minneapolis – but not in Chicago.
-That’s because the City of Chicago has banned commercial advertising in and on ridesharing vehicles – even though it doesn’t ban ads in or on taxis or ordinary passenger vehicles – effectively making Vugo’s service illegal.
+That is because the City of Chicago has banned commercial advertising in and on ride-sharing vehicles – even though it does not ban ads in or on taxis or ordinary passenger vehicles – effectively making Vugo’s service illegal.

 Chicago’s advertising ban has also affected Chicago resident Patricia Page.
 She received a citation for violating the advertising ban because she used her car – which had decals advertising her face-painting business on the side and back – to drive part-time for Uber.

 The Liberty Justice Center is representing Vugo, Patricia, and other ride-share drivers in a federal lawsuit challenging Chicago’s ban on commercial advertising in and on ride-sharing vehicles for violating their constitutional rights to free speech and equal protection under the law.